About The Dogs Choice Ltd

-My name is Caroline and like a lot of people dogs have been a part of my life for as long as I remember.
+My name is Caroline and like a lot of people, dogs have been a part of my life for as long as I can remember.

 For our dinner we would have stuffed hearts, steak & kidney home-made pies and liver and bacon regularly, like most people in our village, Dad had an allotment and we picked fresh veg daily.
 It was a ‘meat and 2 veg’ era and the scraps from the hearts, liver, kidneys and meat/ birds were always fed to our dog.
 This was normal practice for that decade and our dogs lived long and happy lives.